gla-rad/iala_ms2_maritime_service/source/guideline/introduction.md

 * Security

-* PNT information on position in real time (timing is a critical component in the provision of some AtoN services, and the need to synchronize and reference radionavigation signals to Universal Coordinated Time (UTC) will increase as look to use more diverse systems and solutions)
+* PNT information on position in real time (timing is a critical component in the provision of some AtoN services, and the need to synchronize and reference radio-navigation signals to Universal Coordinated Time (UTC) will increase as look to use more diverse systems and solutions)

-* PNT integrity (recognizing the vulnerability of radionavigation systems to interference (e.g. GNSS jamming); the use of multiple dissimilar positioning and timing systems is required to achieve resilience in support of safe navigation and the optimal working of AtoN)
+* PNT integrity (recognizing the vulnerability of radio-navigation systems to interference (e.g. GNSS jamming); the use of multiple dissimilar positioning and timing systems is required to achieve resilience in support of safe navigation and the optimal working of AtoN)

 This document also makes special mention to the following types: